 INDICATOR SURVEY QUESTION DEFINITION ADDITIONAL DEFINITIONS AND NOTES Does the DFI's portal allow free, bulk export of data?
 The overall accessibility of data through the organisation's portals, project databases or searchable data sources.
 2. Accessibility Does it contain detailed disaggregated data?
 Is the data published under an open licence?
 Data sources can be the organisations' own aid portals, publicly accessible databases or websites - accessed in that order.
 The portal or database must include information on current activities for the countries or sectors the organisation is working in rather than just one individual country/sector or a selected group.
 If a portal allows bulk export through its API but not through its web-user interface, this is accepted as allowing free, bulk export of data.
-It should contain information on at least five of the activity-level indicators, at least one of which should cover financial information.
+It should contain information on at least five of the activity- level indicators, at least one of which should cover financial information.
 The same data source is used for all three checks.
 For example, if the aid portal does not state that the data is published under an open licence, this is not checked elsewhere on the organisation's project database or website.
 If the organisation's website is the data source then it cannot score on the "free bulk export" criterion.
 3. Annual reports Does the DFI disclose an annual report?
 Annual reports outline basic (normally aggregate) information about how money was spent in the previous year, broken down by sector and/or country.
 This should be backward looking.
 Annual reports that are up-to-date within their regular cycle, To score for this indicator, the annual report needs to include details of where the organisation is spending its resources and the information needs to cover current activity period. i.e. the organisation publishes an annual report a year behind, the most recent document within this time frame is accepted.
 Integrated reports that combine annual reporting and financial reporting are accepted for this field.
-PROJEC CT LEVEL INDICATORS 4.
+PROJE CT LEVEL INDICATORS 4.
 Project identification Does the DFI disclose a project title?
 Does the DFI disclose a unique identifier for the project?
 The project title is its name.
 This is preferably the formal name of the activity, but does not have to be.
-In the case of non-sovereign activities, the title may be given as the name of the investee company as long as it satisfies other requirements.
+In the case of non- sovereign activities, the title may be given as the name of the investee company as long as it satisfies other requirements.
 The title needs to be complete with any activity specific abbreviations or acronyms explained.
 General commercial abbreviations such as ltd. or s.a. are acceptable.
-The unique identifier is a unique reference ID for the activity, e.g. a project number.
-It allows an activity to be referred to and searched for by a code, which can be used to retrieve the project from a database or filling system.
 For non-sovereign projects the project title may be given as the client's name.
 The project ID must be stated clearly on the page.
 It is not sufficient if it is only stated in the URL.
 It must be numeric or alpha-numeric.
+The unique identifier is a unique reference ID for the activity, e.g. a project number.
+It allows an activity to be referred to and searched for by a code, which can be used to retrieve the project from a database or filing system.